Updated for 2024

 Take a look at our list and try out these fun things to do with your kids in Redondo Beach.

 Best Things to Do with Kids in Redondo Beach

 100 Fisherman’s Wharf, Redondo Beach, CA 90277

-Families will find much to do at the Redondo Beach Pier.
+Families will find tons to do at the Redondo Beach Pier.
 There are many shopping and dining options at the Pier, along with harbor cruises and seasonal special events.
-There are arcade games to play, fishing to be done, new skills to learn (such as paddle boarding and kayaking).
-The pier is also offering free holiday parking (through January 2nd) between 8:00 am and 10:00 pm.
+There are arcade games to play, fishing to be done, and new skills to learn — such as paddle boarding and kayaking.

 Color Me Mine provides everything but your own creativity.
 It’s an easy process — pick your ceramic item, paint it and decorate it any way you like.
 Color Me Mine will then fire it, and when the item is ready, you’re ready to bring home a unique ceramic creation.
 Once the items are home, you can put them out for display or use them on a regular basis.
 All paints are non-toxic, lead-free, and food-safe.